AlexanderKaluzhny/instanotifier/README.rst

 * Celery tasks with the hardcoded schedule to run the fetching
 * Integration with Mailgun (out of box from the cookiecutter project template)
 * REST API for listing, rating, searching, filtering of stored entries
-* UI for listing of saved RssNotifications.
+* UI for listing of saved RssNotifications (rss feed entries).
 Allows rating of items, searching, filtering by date
 * The demo of UI is deployed to Heroku `instanotifier-react.herokuapp.com`_ (It is a free dyno, so wait a little for it to wake up).
 [NOTE: That deployed instance doesn't fetch any data from the sources, because the Celery is not deployed there.
 It only shows the already preloaded data.]

 .. _`instanotifier-react.herokuapp.com`: https://instanotifier-react.herokuapp.com